uw-pycert-course-01/assignment06/README.md

 ## Tips

 Be creative!
-Use this as an oportunity to reflect on everything you have learned so far and apply it to application development.
+Use this as an opportunity to reflect on everything you have learned so far and apply it to application development.